Zerison/simplepassgen/README.md

 3) Generate new password ( then everything repeats )
 4) Exit

-Also this code download and install required modules, so you can run it without preparations.
+Also this code download and install required modules, so it starts without any preparations.
 You can use it either for your school or college project or for personal use.

 # FreeToCopy